 PointCP2 and PointCP5 exhibited similar performance levels, with averages of 14586.16ms and 14044.83ms respectively.
 Although they didn't surpass PointCP3 in speed, their performances were relatively close, suggesting that the methods within these designs might be more computationally intensive or their internal structures are different in a way affecting execution times.

 In conclusion, while PointCP3 appears to be the most efficient in terms of pure speed, the choice of design should also factor in other aspects like accuracy, flexibility, and the specific use-case.

+PART 2 – Arrays

+b)

+Table 1: